Gotham-Prabhu/Gotham-Prabhu/README.md

 - 👋 Hi, I’m @Gotham-Prabhu
 - 👀 I’m interested in learning programming languages and design patterns.
-I am an intermediate level expertise on SAP Integration technologies like Cloud platform Integration, API Management, Integration Advisor and Open Connectors.
+I have an intermediate level expertise in SAP Integration technologies like Cloud platform Integration, API Management, Integration Advisor and Open Connectors.
-- 🌱 I’m currently learning Java, Javascript, Groovy, Python and Go.
-Along with SAP and Google Cloud platform technologoies.
-Heavily invested in getting to know Docker, Kubernetes, Kyma runtime.
+- 🌱 I’m currently learning 4 main programming languages Java, Javascript, Groovy, Python and Go.
+While my focus is on SAP Business Technology Platform and Google Cloud platform.
+Also I am heavily invested in getting to know Docker, Kubernetes, Kyma runtime.
-- 💞️ I’m looking to collaborate on projects involved in any technology, out here to learn on the go...
+- 💞️ I’m looking to collaborate on projects involved in any technology, out here to learn on the go and in getting to fellow fellow programmers...
 - 📫 How to reach me - mail me @ gautam.g4@gmail.com...

 <!---